telegraph/front-end-martech-test/README.md

 ## :wrench: Task

-We would like you to build a responsive callapsible footer as per the included designs.
+We would like you to build a responsive collapsible footer as per the included designs.
 You should meet the [ACs](#scroll-acceptance-criteria).

 Some basic front-end tooling ([gulp](https://gulpjs.com/) for JavaScript compilation, [babel](https://babeljs.io/) for JS transpiling and [SASS](https://sass-lang.com/) as CSS preprocessor) has been provided.

 Your code should work in modern browsers such as Chrome, Firefox and Edge.
 Do not worry about supporting IE11 or below and ES6 is always welcome.

 You should spend around 90min on this task.
-If you do not complete the task in time please submit with a list of what you would have done with more time.
+If you do not complete the task in time, please submit with a list of what you would have done with more time.
 Feel free to be specific and write `// TODO`s throughout your code.

 ### :mega: Requirements

 * Match the [designs](#art-designs) as closely as possible, filling in any gaps as you deem fit
-* Application should be fully responsive
+* The footer should be fully responsive
 * Pass the [ACs](#scroll-acceptance-criteria)
 * Keep your JavaScript vanilla please :icecream: